danielgorgonha/defi-risk-guardian/docs/team.md

 ---

-**Together, we will build the best DeFi Risk Manager in the hackathon! 🚀**
+**Together, we will build the best Risk Guardian in the hackathon! 🚀**